 Microsoft does make the WinHelp viewer available as a separate download.
 There's a different download for different versions of Windows:

-The WinHelp viewer is not available for Windows 10 or for Windows Server 2012.
-Microsoft has stated that WinHelp will not be supported on Windows 10, Windows Server 2012, or any future versions of Windows Server.
+The WinHelp viewer is not available for Windows 10 and 11 or for Windows Server 2012 and later.
+Microsoft has stated that WinHelp will not be supported on Windows 10, Windows Server 2012, or any future versions of Windows or Windows Server.

 Compiling your help file as a .chm file is trivial if you previously used HelpScribble to create your WinHelp files: